 - a secondary school languages teacher and teach from Year 7 to Year 12.

 To qualify as a teacher you need to complete either:

 - a four year Bachelor of Education (primary or secondary); or

-- a minimum three year bachelor degree related to the language you intend to teach followed by a one year Graduate Diploma or a Master in Education (by coursework) which includes language units.
+- a minimum three year bachelor degree related to the language you intend to teach followed by a Graduate Diploma or Master of Teaching which includes language units.